MooersLab/MooersLab/README.md

 The advantage of Voice Control is that it supports customized commands and commands that can be used to run GUI-based software.

 ### Whisper and a Digital Voice Recorder
-We use open-AI's whisper software via the Python openai-whisper package to transcribe my audio recordings recorded with the DVR for almost a year.
+We use Open-AI's whisper software via the Python openai-whisper package to transcribe my audio recordings with the DVR for almost a year.
-I had a three-month break after I switched to an Apple Silicon base computer in December 2024 on which this Python package was tough to install due to complex dependencies.
+I had a three-month break after I switched to an Apple Silicon computer in December 2024, on which this Python package was tough to install due to complex dependencies.
 I finally found that I could compile and run whisper.cpp, which is 100 times faster than the Python-based software.

 An alternate approach is to play the DVR with Voice In Plus on Google Chrome and the cursor in a text area in the browser to carry out the transcription and have the text written to the text area.
 This ties up the computer for the duration of the recording.

-I wrote some Python code that reformats the transcript from whisper to make it easier to edit.
+I wrote some Python code that reformats the transcript from Whisper to make it easier to edit.
 I use Python to make my text replacements in the transcript via `regex`.
 The approach I am taking with this software is more cumbersome than the straightforward approach taken by Voice In Plus.

-In addition, I reformat the text such that each sentence is written on its line.
+In addition, I reformat the text so that each sentence is written on its own line.
 This format eases the deletion of lines containing rubbish.
 You can advance to the following line with the down arrow key in most text editors.
-If the current line is to be deleted, you enter control k.
+If the current line is to be deleted, you enter control-K.

 I have used the dictated text transcribed by Whisper to a lesser extent than that generated with Voice-In Plus.
 Whisper often inserts garbage during long pauses.